plaid/plaid-link-ios/README.md

 📱 This repository contains a sample application for [Swift](LinkDemo-Swift) (requiring Xcode 11) that demonstrates integration and use of Plaid Link for iOS.

 📚 Detailed instructions on how to integrate with Plaid Link for iOS can be found in our main documentation at [plaid.com/docs/link/ios][link-ios-docs].

+⚠️ iOS Link SDK versions prior to 2.2.2 (released October 2021) will no longer work with the Plaid API as of November 1, 2022.
+If you are using a version of the iOS Link SDK earlier than 2.2.2, you **must** upgrade to version 2.2.2 or later before November 1, 2022.
 For details on how to migrate from LinkKit 1.x to LinkKit 2.x please review the [Link Migration Guide][link-1-2-migration].

 1️⃣  The previous major version of LinkKit can be found on the [main-v1][link-main-v1] branch.